 You can get Clue for under $8 right here.

-You can pretty readily buy full sets with the board and darts included.
+You can readily buy full sets with the board and darts included.
 Prices do vary a bit, but these are going to be relatively cheap overall.
 This one is available for 40 dollars.

 Do you remember Battleship from when you were a kid?
-Well, this is pretty similar, except it ruins your childhood (in the best way possible).
+Well, this is pretty similar, except it is only for adults.
 There are a couple of different companies that create boards for this, but the idea is the same.

 Each player has a few “ships,” each one made of small cups attached together.
 Each ship is placed on their side of the board in whichever orientation they wish, and each side is a grid lined by letters on one side and numbers on the other.
 Each player takes turns calling out positions on the other’s grid, representing firing a torpedo.
 Whenever a player is “hit,” they must drink the cup at that position.
 The first player to drink all their cups loses, and the other wins.
-Not that just as with Beer Checkers, the cups would need to be washed after each game.
+Just as with Beer Checkers, the cups would need to be washed after each game.

-Simple, fun, gets your patrons cheerful.
+Simple, fun, and gets your patrons cheerful.
 Check out this version for an idea of how it looks.